The 11 Best Dog Beds Australia: Tested & Evaluated 2023

 How to Choose A Dog Bed?

-When it comes to dog beds there are an array of options to choose from.
-Dog beds come in all shapes and sizes, and which one fits best will depend on the individual needs of your dog.
+When it comes to dog beds, there is an array of options to choose from.
+Dog beds come in all shapes and sizes.
+Which one suits your pup best will depend on the individual needs of your dog.

-In order to choose correctly, you need to understand your options.
+In order to choose correctly, let's first help you understand your options.
 These are the 3 main types of dog beds available:

 Classic Dog Beds

 “Classic” dog beds come in a variety of shapes and sizes.
-Some of these look just like a simple mat, some of them have bolsters to provide extra support, some are extra thick and cozy...
-If your dog is healthy, our advice is to choose whatever shape you think will fit your pooch’s favourite sleeping positions the best.
+Some of these look like a simple mat.
+Some of them have bolsters to provide extra support.
+Some are extra thick and cozy...
+If your dog is healthy, our expert advice is to choose whatever shape you think will fit your pooch’s favourite sleeping positions.